-Today, the removal process of the SS Dicky Wreck on Dicky Beach (the only recreational beach in the world to be named after a shipwreck) has begun after a council task force deemed the wreck a public safety risk for swimmers a couple of years back.
+The removal process of the SS Dicky Wreck on Dicky Beach (the only recreational beach in the world to be named after a shipwreck) has begun today.
+A Sunshine Coast Council task force deemed the wreck a public safety risk for swimmers a couple of years back.

-At 30 metres in length, Steamer SS Dicky was shipwrecked on a Caloundra beack way back in February, 1893, and the beach was then named in her honour.
-More recently the skeletal remains of the Dicky wreck had become a popular spot for Australian landscape photographers, and international visitors alike.
+At 30 metres in length, Steamer SS Dicky was shipwrecked on a Caloundra beack way back in February, 1893.
+The beach was then named in her honour, and more recently the skeletal remains of the Dicky wreck had become a popular spot for Australian landscape photographers and international visitors alike.
 It was a great subject to photograph during the right conditions, depending on the tide, and rarely would a sunrise or sunset go by without the wreck being photographed.
-The wreck has found a place amongst some of Australia’s finest landscape photographers.
+The wreck has found a place within some of Australia’s finest landscape photographers portfolios.

-I have shot the wreck on a number of occasions during my time living in Queensland, in a variety of conditions.
-Below are a couple of my favourite photographs of the wreck from the past few years.
+During my time living in Queensland I have shot the wreck on a number of occasions.
+A couple of my favourite photographs of the wreck from the past few years are below.

 Port Willunga is located on South Australia’s lovely Fleurieu Peninsula approximately one hour drive south of Adelaide.
 The Port Willunga jetty is a well known destination among Australian landscape photographers.

-I took this photo in March last year during a South Australian road trip with my good buddy Simon Beedle.
+I took this photo in March last year.
+It was during a South Australian road trip with my good buddy Simon Beedle.
 Port Willunga was one of our last shoot locations after driving through the Flinders Ranges, Burra, Adelaide, and Kangaroo Island.
 The overcast weather we had on the day was perfect for some slow shutter, moody black and white photos.

 I really like the way this particular photo turned out.
-I waited for the water in the foreground to flow back in towards the pylons and create a solid leading line into the photo.
-Due to the overcast sky diffusing the light, the colour wasn’t overly attractive so I opted for a black and white post-process and increased the contrast significantly.
+Waiting for the water in the foreground to flow back in towards the pylons before pressing the shutter created a solid leading line into the photo.
+Due to the overcast sky diffusing the light, the colour wasn’t overly vibrant so I opted for a black and white post-process and increased the contrast significantly.